Here are the people who help to guide and lead us in our ministry and mission.

 Mandy holds a black belt in Taekwondo, makes music whenever possible, enjoys cooking (but loathes making dinner), knits to sit still, and is the deeply proud mother of Jackson, Cooper and Sloan, and an impossibly small dog named Posey.
 Together, they watch a lot of baseball.

-Originally from Titusville, Florida (the home of NASA), Stephen is a proud father of an incredible 11 year old girl.
-Throughout the last 7 years of ministry, he's had the opportunity to cultivate new worship experiences from Los Angeles to Texas, Costa Rica, and back again.
-His intention is to invite people into an encounter with the Holy Spirit through music and the arts, providing an open space for every person to know God's love.
+Originally from Titusville, Florida (home to NASA); Stephen is a proud father of an incredible 12 year old girl.
+Throughout the last 10 years of ministry, he's had the opportunity to cultivate new worship ventures from Los Angeles to Texas, Costa Rica, and back to downtown LA.
+His intention is to invite people into an authentic encounter with the Holy Spirit through ALL types of music, providing an honest & open space for every person to experience the encompassing love of God.

 Naty is a recent graduate from the University of California, Irvine who graduated with a double major in Sociology and Education Studies.
 She was born and raised here in Los Angeles, CA and has a passion for Education and Disability Studies.
 She has been a member of Kid City since Summer 2011, and currently serves on the Urban Foundation's Board of Directors as a Student Advocate.
 She enjoys working with youth and giving back to the community that has helped her grow.
 During her free times, Naty enjoys exploring new places and trying new foods.